In Part 2, we're focusing on how—no matter the size of your business—you can prioritise value!

 Always consider more than just hourly labour.
 A standard PAT test with 25 appliances should be priced differently from fitting a new alarm system!

-Surprise: If a boiler service takes 30 minutes and your hourly work rate is calculated at £45.00, it's not sensible to charge £22.50.
+Surprise: If a boiler service takes 30 minutes and your hourly work rate is calculated at £45.00 per hour, it's not sensible to charge £22.50.
 You need to consider customer value, as well as whether it’s even worth your time doing a job for £27.00.

-Remember, the value to the customer is unrelated to your time.
-The value to your customer isn't how much time you spent, but that they now have a boiler that won’t break down.
+Remember, the value to your customer isn't how much time you spent, but that they now have a boiler that won’t break down.

 That's where call-out charges and standard service fees come in.
 A call-out charge makes sure every job is worth your while, and a standard service charge aligns your price to take into account customer value.

-So in your Terms and Conditions you might state that a standard boiler service costs £65.00.
+So in your Terms and Conditions, you might state that a standard boiler service job costs £65.00.
 That makes it crystal clear to the customer, and it’s these sorts of jobs that will give you a good margin.

-Once you've calculated an hourly rate that reflects the value you offer, write up a pricing document with your Terms and Conditions to send out to your customers when a job is booked, so you’re clear and up front about your charges.
+Once you've calculated an hourly rate that reflects the value you offer, write up a pricing document with your Terms and Conditions to send out to your customers when a job is booked, so you’re clear and upfront about your charges.
 They can note the cost and price per hour and have a clear reference point so there are no issues later.